NatLibFi/digidownloadtool/README.md

 install the dependencies: pip install -r requirements.txt

 start the tool: python3 downloadtool.py
+start the viewingtool: python3 viewingtool.py

 To find the data you wish to download using the Tool, go to digi.kansalliskirjasto.fi and search for the documents.
 You can use the Tool to download data from newspapers and magazines, ephemera, books, manuscripts and sheet music to the extent that their content is considered to be largely free of copyright.
 Newspapers printed before the end of 1918 and ephemera printed before the end of 1910 are available for download.
 You can download other documents as indicated by their copyright metadata, the time limit depending on the data and work.
-Watch the video guide: https://www.youtube.com/watch?v=o-ykh9zTOdI
+Watch the video guide: https://www.youtube.com/watch?v=2IrfNjJlOEY and read the download tool manual.pdf and viewing tool manual.pdf